-REQUIRED PREREQUISITE (must be completed before admission into minor; does not count toward 18 required credits and is not calculated into minor GPA)
+REQUIRED PREREQUISITE (must be completed before admission into minor, and is not calculated into minor GPA)

-BIO 110 (3) (requires C- or better) or BIO 100 (3) (requires A- or better)
+BIO 110 (4) (requires C- or better) or BIO 100 (3) (requires A- or better)

-18 additional credits of Biology courses are required for the minor in Biology.
-You may choose any courses with a BIO prefix at the 200 level or higher.
+Students must complete a minimum of 21 total credits of BIO coursework inclusive of the prerequisite.
+Therefore, up to 18 additional credits of Biology courses are required for the minor in Biology.
+You may choose from BIO 111 and any courses with a BIO prefix at the 200 level or higher.
 They must be completed with C- or better AND at least 3 credits must be in addition to BIO courses required for student's major AND at least 9 of these credits MUST be taken at WCU.

 Course Credits Semester Letter Numerical Numerical value

 earned grade value of grade X credits

 BIO

 Total # of credits earned

+-

 Minor GPA